About

 Galvanize

-Web Development Immersive Student October 2018–March 2019Over the course of three program, I learned to build React apps and Node.js backends.
-Because I had previously learned Java at UW and taught myself quite a bit of web development already, I did not actually attend the full 24 weeks.
-I tested out of the first month and a half of the program.
+Web Development Immersive Student October 2018–March 2019Over the course of the program, I learned to build React apps and Node.js backends.
+Because I had previously learned Java at the University of Washington, and taught myself quite a bit of web development already, I was able to test out of the first month and a half of the program.

 Other Experience...